cwgieselman/sps/README.md

-Skilljar
+Saint Paul Stylee
 ========

-This repo tracks changes to content and styles used on Jamf’s instance of the training platform [Skilljar](https://www.skilljar.com/).
+This repo tracks development of the promotional website for the 311 Trinute Band [Saint Paul Stylee](https://www.saintpaulstylee.com/).

-https://training.jamf.com/ is the free website, and https://trainingcatalog.jamf.com/ is the paid website.

 Setup
 -----